maroha/superior/homework_1.md

 **Waiter**

 1. What is your biggest issue with the current POS system?
-Everything works fine, although sometimes it gets slow and taking an order is be delayed because of it.
+Everything works fine, although sometimes it becomes slow and ordering suffers.
-2. Must clients pay for the order immediately after its entered to the system or can the bill be left open?
+2. Must clients pay for the order immediately after it’s entered to the system or can the bill be left open?
-Client must not pay immediately, therfore bill can be left open.
+Clients can pay later, bill can be left open.
-3. Do you record the table number?
+3. Can open order be edited?
+Yes, I can edit my own open orders.
+Head waiter can edit all open orders.
+4. Can the order be divided into several orders?
+Yes, the order can be split.
+5. Might you need to reopen a closed order?
 Yes.
-4. Do you record the number of guests in a table?
+6. Do you record the table number of an order?
 Yes.
+7. Do you record the number of guests in a table?
+Yes.
-5. Is it possible that an order could be gifted / be on the house?
+8. Can an order be gifted / on the house?
-Yes, such an option should be available.
+Yes, it can.
-6. Must an open bill have a limit?
+9. Must an open bill have a limit?
 If so, will it depend on the client?
 Limit is 100€ for all clients.
-7. Would you like for the system to show the most ordered items?
-Yes.
-8. Would you like for the system to show the most discounted items?
-Yes
+It doesn’t depend on the client.
-9. Can the limit be increased if client is using an accepted credit card?
+10. Can the limit be increased if the client is using an accepted credit card?
 No it cannot be increased.
-10. Should waiters be able to hand the bill over to the other waiter?
+11. Should waiters be able to hand the bill over to the other waiter?
-No, we dont hand over bills to other waiters.
+No, we don’t hand over bills to other waiters.
-11. Do you have any gift cards that the customers can pay with?
+12. Do you have any gift cards that the customers can pay with?
 No, we have only membership cards that apply discounts.
-12. Can you describe about your discount system?
+13. Can you describe your discount system?
-Each customer who has a membership card, can have a 15% discount for all drinks.
+Each customer who has a membership card, has 15% discount for all drinks.
-13. Can open order be edited?
-Yes, I can edit my own open orders.
-Head waiter can edit all open orders.
-14. Do you have a list for people who aren't allowed inside your restaurant?
-15. Yes, we have a list of banned people.
-16. Can the order be divided into several orders?
-Yes, the order can be split.
-17. How do you recognize a member?
-He/She can be recognized by membership card or other official document.
+14. Does your restaurant give coupon discounts?
+No.
-18. Can a bill have an additional discount, when a costumer is having a birthday?
+15. Can a bill have an additional discount, when a customer is having a birthday?
 No, only the membership card can give order discount.
+16. Do you have a list for people who aren't allowed inside your restaurant?
+Yes, we have a list of banned people.
-19. When customer has made a mistake in the order or would like to change the order after payment, can he/she get the money back?
+17. When customer has made a mistake in the order or would like to change the order after payment, can he/she get the money back?
 Yes he/she can.
-20. Does your restaurant give coupon discounts?
-No.
-21. Is it possible to pay the bill in multiple payment methods?
+18. Is it possible to pay the bill in multiple payment methods?
-22. Yes its possible.
-23. Might you need to reopen a closed order?
+Yes, it’s possible.
+19. Would you like for the system to show the most ordered items?
+Yes.
+20. Would you like for the system to show the most discounted items?
-24. Yes.
+Yes.
+21. How is your salary organized?
+Every worker has his fixed hour payment, every word day is 8 hours.
+22. How are they rounding your work hours?
+Every employee has fixed 8 work hours a day, except weekend
+23. Can be order canceled after order payment?
+Yes, it can be, after receiving  payment money.
+ * **Palun seda küsimust selgitada.**
+24. How do you recognize a member?
+They can be recognized by membership card or other official document.
+ * **Kas 13. küsimus ei anna sellele vastust?**
 25. Will a member get discount if he forgot his membership card?
-Yes, we have a membership list, provided that they can identify themselves?
+Yes, we have a membership list, provided that they can identify themselves.
+ * **Mis mõte üldse liikmekaardil on, kui seda ei lähe tegelikult vaja?**
 26. Does order have some money limit?
 No, it is not limited.
-27. How is your salary organized?
-Every worker has his fixed hour payment, every work day is 8 hours.
-28. How are they rounding your work hours?
-Every employee has fixed 8 work hours a day, exept weekends
-29. Can bill have an additional discount, if costumer have birthday?
-No, only membership card can give order discount
-30. Will costomer get discount if he forgot his membership card?
-Yes, costomer can show his document, and discount can be made by finding him in membership list.
-  * **Mis mõte üldse liikmekaardil on, kui seda ei lähe tegelikult vaja?**
-31. Can costomer get money back for wrong order, or only order change?
-Costomer will get his money back, if there is no opertunity to replace order.
-32. Can be order canceled after order payment?
-Yes, it can be, after reciving  payment money.
-  * **Palun seda küsimust selgitada.**
+ * **Mis vahel on sellel ja 8ndal küsimusel?**

 **Head waiter**